jourdefeu/car-price/README.md

 ## Overwiew

-In this Data Science project, you will see how to build a Network Attack Classifier from scratch using Machine Learning Techniques.
+In this Data Science project, you will see how to build a Car Price Prediction from scratch using Machine Learning Techniques.

-Network Security is the general practice of protecting computer networks and devices accessible to the network against malicious intent, misuse and denial.
+One of the main areas of research in machine learning is the prediction of the price of cars.
+It is based on finance and the marketing domain.

 ## Project structure
-The datasets used in this project are:
+The datasets used in this project is:
 - `KDDTrain+.txt`
-- `KDDTest+.txt`

 Jupyter Notebook containing the code for data preprocessing and visualization: